A Guide to HVAC Installation for Your Home

 HVAC systems often get lumped together with AC installations, which is misleading.
 While they perform a similar function, residential HVAC systems do far more than air conditioning installations do.

-Air conditioners cool the air inside a room or the home by pulling warm air into the unit, which cools that airhvac installation before pushing it back into the house.
+Air conditioners cool the air inside a room or the home by pulling warm air into the unit, which cools that air before pushing it back into the house.
 There is no outside ventilation involved in the process.
 The HVAC system brings in ventilation air every time it runs – in either heating or cooling – that is the ventilation code and the law.

 HVAC systems, sometimes referred to as heat pumps, not only heat and cool your home but also filter the air and maintain circulation and ventilation.